The Enemy From Without Arrives – 9/11

 After the heinous acts of terrorism on September 11, 2001, our enemies and their sympathizers danced in the streets – ululating their joy at our despair.

 Do not forget that our foreign enemies, Islamic extremists, told us they hated America – and they meant it.

 They chanted, in the streets and in stadiums, “Death to America” – and they meant it.

-People usually mean what they say, so be wise, my fellow Patriots.
+People usually mean what they say, so be wise, my friends.
 Never forget, America.

 Our enemies are not always born on foreign soil and taught to hate from the cradle.
 Some of our enemies were born and raised next door.
 They aren’t arming themselves with dirty bombs or weapons of mass destruction; their armament is ideological and political.
 Their weapons are propaganda and inviting/inciting citizen acts of hostility and thuggery.